Frequently Asked Questions

 Please note, most teas we sell don't need to be kept airtight or away from oxygen.

-We ship almost everywhere via Australia Post.
+We ship almost everywhere in the world via Australia Post.
 Some countries may have restrictions on tea importation or postage in general, due to disruptions or regulations.
 If you can checkout on the site, we can ship there.
-If you have any issues, contact us directly via our form.
+If you have any issues, contact us directly via our Contact Form.

 -